Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Analytical formulae

 \subsection{Optimal variational parameters, heteroskedastic case}

-Here we derive the optimal variational parameters $\m_\u$ and $\S_{\u\u}$ for the heteroskedastic observation noise case.
-Our derivations in general follow \citet{buiPaperVariationalLearning}, based in turn on \citet{titsias2009variational}, which considered the homoskedastic case instead of heteroskedastic case.
+Here we describe how to derive the optimal variational parameters $\m_\u$ and $\mathbf{R}_{\u\u}$ for the heteroskedastic observation noise case.
+Our derivations mostly follow \citet{buiPaperVariationalLearning}.
+The only difference is that we consider the heteroskedastic case instead of the homoskedastic case.